 Kajabi Kan Kan is one of our marquee games at Camp Siloam.
 Kajabi Kan Kan is an individual tug of war game played most often as a tournament in the evening at camp.
 Kajabi is a combination of hand strength and agility.
 Participants, separated by a short rope, work to pull their opponent into a 55-gallon trash can.
 If you let go of the rope or hit the can, you are out.
 Brought to the United States by Hume Camp Director, Bob Phillips, Kajabi Kan Kan was inspired by children playing a game in Kajabi, Kenya.

 Played in an octagonal pit, Soctoball is essentially 3v3 soccer, possessing many of the same rules.
-Soctoball is sometimes played as a tournament, but will often be played during open recreation.
-Soctoball is available during all seasons.
+Soctoball is sometimes played as a tournament but will often be played during open recreation.

 Bazooka Ball is essentially Nerf paintball.
 If you enjoy paintball, but hate the sting, then you will enjoy Bazooka ball.
 Paintball guns are modified to fit a golf-ball sized nerf ball.
 The balls shoot approximately 100 feet.
 Bazooka ball requires less protective gear and tends to be more comfortable to play during the summertime.
 Games are organized by staff, with up to 30 participants per round.
 Bazooka ball is primarily a summer activity, but can be requested by retreat groups.